dr. malika meghjani

 Academic Board Advisor, AI Business School

-Faculty advisor, Singapore Women in Engineering (SWE), SUTD
+Faculty advisor, Society of Women Engineers (SWE), SUTD

 Mentor, Computer Hardware, LeanIn Singapore